kandolfp/ws22-ulg-python-git-docker/pages/git/basics.md

 @@

 @@important
-My submitting an _empty_ commit message you can about a commit.
+My submitting an _empty_ commit message you can abort a commit.
 @@

 Now the changes are in the _local repository_ and you can continue working.